 Which is the best lens for jewelry photography?

 Consider several criteria before choosing the best lens for your camera, especially for the shooting or macro jewelry photography, and photography of precious stones, semi-precious stones or watches.
-This involves the details you wish to present, the complexity of a stone or more simply the diffusion media you use for your visuals.
+This involves the details you wish to present in your jewellery photography, the complexity of a stone or more simply the diffusion media you use for your visuals.
+Let's discover what is the best lens for commercial photography and jewellery photography in particular.
+And if you have a Canon camera, we'll also cover what is the best canon lens (or canon lenses) for jewellery.

 Supply